 Buy or build?

-If you want to make it to the big leagues, make some serious cash winning the Dubai World Drone Prix, you’ll need to build your own drone.
+If you want to make it to the big leagues, you’ll need to build your own drone.
 At the very least, you’ll need to make some careful adjustments to a purchased unit.

 Your Parrot drone may have shipped with a set of VR goggles, designed to put the view from the drone camera right in front of your eyes, but please don’t take them to the race track.
 First Person View (FPV) is a fun way to fly, but at the sorts of speeds these racers go, there is no room for latency unless you like hitting the wall.